thebluspyfromtf2-lang/Dynamic-to-Classic-Converter/README.md

-This unfortunately for you isnt free and uses a gamepass as a "key" to function there isnt a bypass https://www.roblox.com/game-pass/1773726941/Dynamic-to-Classic
+This unfortunately for you isnt free and uses a gamepass as a "key" to function there isnt a bypass I spent 5-6 hours taking the time to find and add over 800 Item ID's for this to work https://www.roblox.com/game-pass/1773726941/Dynamic-to-Classic